-In case of HTTP, there is a sub-case where a user is utilizing a standard off-the-shelf browser.
-In this case, it is important to ensure that mechanisms for conveying assertions from one site to another be developed that are based on URLs and HTTP headers (e.g., cookies).
+In case of HTTP, there is a sub-case where the user is utilizing a standard off-the-shelf browser and information about SAML assertions must be conveyed from one site to another through the browser (i.e., there is no direct site-to-site interaction).
+In this case, we need to ensure that mechanisms for conveying assertions from one site to another be developed that are based on URLs and HTTP headers (e.g., cookies).
 Both of these entities are strongly size constrained.
 Representing assertions by some form of "small" fixed-size object is an important consideration here [Section 6.1, S2ML].